-The New York City Department of Education offers free breakfast, lunch and afterschool meals to all NYC public school students during the school year.
+New York City Public Schools offers free breakfast, lunch and afterschool meals to all NYC public school students during the school year.

-We create our menus and water services to make sure that students get the nutrients they need to think clearly and concentrate on learning.
+We thoughtfully create our menus to make sure that students get the nutrients they need to think clearly and concentrate on learning.
 Seeing students succeed in school is what drives our passion to serve high-quality meals every day.

 Use the Find A School tool to find the menu served at your school.